ramareds18/IsuzuBot/README.md

 Isuzu is a discord bot for moderation purposes and some other convenience features built with Nextcord library, it is free to be customized.

-This bot is using Linode cloud as its hosting service and mongodb as its database system.
+This bot is using $5 tier of Linode cloud as its hosting service and mongodb as its database system.

 Self-host instructions will follow.
 (If you wish to self-host the bot, contact AceOrion 🤖#8888 on discord for now.)